Bartholomew I of Constantinople: Patriarchate

-As ecumenical patriarch, he has been particularly active internationally.
-One of his first focuses has been on rebuilding the once-persecuted Eastern Orthodox churches of the former Eastern Bloc following the fall of Communism there in 1990.
-As part of this effort he has worked to strengthen ties among the various national churches and patriarchates of the Eastern Orthodox Church.
-He has also continued the reconciliation dialogue with the Roman Catholic Church started by his predecessors, and initiated dialogue with other faiths, including other Christian Churches, Muslims, and Jews.
+As Ecumenical Patriarch, Bartholomew has been particularly active internationally.
+One of his first focuses has been on rebuilding the once persecuted Eastern Orthodox churches of the former Eastern Bloc following the fall of Communism there in 1990.
+As part of this effort, he has worked to strengthen ties among the various national churches and patriarchates of the Eastern Orthodox Church.
+He has also continued the reconciliation dialogue with the Catholic Church started by his predecessors and initiated dialogue with other faiths, including other Christian Churches, Muslims, and Jews.

 Environmentalism

 He has also gained a reputation as a prominent environmentalist, putting the support of the Ecumenical Patriarchate behind various international environmental causes.
 This has earned him the nicknames of "the Green Patriarch" and "the Green Pope", and in 2002 he was honored with the Sophie Prize for his contribution to environmentalism.
 He has also been honoured with the Congressional Gold Medal, the highest award which may be bestowed by the Legislative Branch of the United States government.